This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Cambodia reported its first case of Wuhan coronavirus on Monday — a 60-year-old Chinese man who flew into the country from Wuhan with three family members.
 They tested negative for the virus, according to a Ministry of Information statement.
 The man’s condition was stable and he only showed mild symptoms, it said.

+She started having symptoms on January 24 and was assessed and tested that same day, the Ministry said.

+The woman initially tested negative at the laboratory, where an original test was done.
+A second test laid on several days later, in response to a new pathogen, came back weakly positive, and the switch from negative to positive was made on a precautionary level, according to Dr. David Williams, Chief Medical Officer of Health in Ontario.

-A Canadian couple tested positive for the Wuhan coronavirus in Ontario — both the man and woman had visited Wuhan before getting ill.
+A Canadian couple tested positive in Ontario — both the man and woman had visited Wuhan before getting ill.

 The Canadian government has warned its citizens against all travel to Hubei province, including the cities of Wuhan, Huanggang and Ezhou.
 It said the risk of the new coronavirus spreading within Canada remained low.